robtimus/date-time-validation/README.md

 | YearMonth           |✅     |✅        |✅        |✅        |✅      |✅         |✅         |✅         |
 | ZonedDateTime       |✅     |✅        |✅        |✅        |✅      |✅         |✅         |✅         |

-<sup>1</sup>: `MinAfter`, `MaxAfter`, `MinBefore` and `MaxBefore` cannot be applied to `MonthDay` because (from [MonthDay](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/time/MonthDay.html)) "it is not possible to define whether February 29th is valid or not without external information".
+<sup>1</sup>: `MinAfter`, `MaxAfter`, `MinBefore` and `MaxBefore` cannot be applied to [MonthDay](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/time/MonthDay.html) because "it is not possible to define whether February 29th is valid or not without external information".
 This makes it impossible to apply durations to `MonthDay` moments.

 ### date-validation

 Validation constraints for date/time objects that validate only the date part.
 These work just like the constraints of the `date-time-validation` module, except it ignores any time part.
 The `moment` must be valid according to `LocalDate.parse`, and the `duration` may not contain any time elements.

 Because the date depends on the time zone, each annotation has an optional `zoneId` parameter.
 This can have the following values:

 * `system` (default): the system time zone, as returned by `ZoneId.systemDefault()`, should be used.
 * `provided`: the time zone or offset information from the actual value should be used.
 * A value that is valid according to `ZoneId.of` for an explicit time zone.